 Damaged and missing teeth not only affect the look of your smile.
 They can also make it difficult to eat and speak.
-Additionally, a broken or decayed tooth is at risk of further damage, while a missing tooth can cause other teeth to shift around in your mouth and negatively affect your bite.
-Whether your teeth are broken or missing, you can benefit from restorative dentistry at Pioneer Dental Group.
+Additionally, a broken or decayed tooth is at risk of further damage.
+Even a missing tooth can cause other teeth to shift around in your mouth and negatively affect your bite.
+Whether your teeth are broken or missing, you can benefit from restorative dentistry in Oregon City at Pioneer Dental Group.

-Dr. Pioch offers dental restoration services that can help you transform your smile and feel confident in your appearance, as well as your ability to eat and talk with ease.
+Dr. Pioch offers dental restoration services to help transform your smile.
+With a new, beautiful smile, you will feel confident in your appearance, as well as your ability to eat and talk with ease.
 We offer a wide variety of comprehensive treatments to ensure you get the beautiful and functioning smile you want.

 Root Canal Therapy